thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-types-of-chruches.md

 Unity does not require uniformity.
 God's kingdom is made up of *"every tribe and language and people and nation"* ([Rev 5:9](https://www.biblegateway.com/passage/?search=Rev%205%3A9&version=NKJV)).
-The Church's diversity in worship, culture and tradition can be beautiful - as long as it is submitted to God's Word and centered on the gospel.
+The Church's diversity in worship, culture and tradition can be beautiful - as long as it is submitted to God's Word and centred on the gospel.

 As followers of Christ, we are called to uphold both truth and love in how we live and engage with others.
 Scripture exhorts us to speak the truth in love